INTERMAGNET/wg-www-gins-data-formats/Meeting_2025-09/GINSubcommitteeMeetingMinutes.md

 ## Use of MQTT for faster transport of data from observatories

-A number of observatories are using MQTT to send data to the Edinburgh GIN: BEL, DOU, HLP, HRN, MAB, VAL
+Six observatories are using MQTT to send data to the Edinburgh GIN.
+They are: BEL, DOU, HLP, HRN, MAB, VAL.

 ## Other discussions